pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 The `jmespath` library provides built-in functions to assist in transformation and filtering tasks, for example the `max_by` function that returns the maximum element in an array.
 The following task selects the filename of the maximum `app-version` value from the `entry` array.
 The `&` provides the ability to define an expression which will be evaluated as a data type value when processed by the function.

-Using a variable for the query string can be a cleaner approach to the query definition.
-String quotations are necessary when the key name is hyphenated.
-In this case, the `jmespath` specification requires the key name within quotation marks e.g. `"key-name"`.
-Where key names are not hypenathed, quotation marks are not required.
+Using an Ansible variable for the query string can be a cleaner approach to the query definition.
+It also helps with string quotations that are necessary when the key name is hyphenated.
+When using an expression data type, the `jmespath` library requires the key name within quotation marks e.g. `&"key-name"`.
+Where key names are not hypenathed, quotation marks are not required e.g. `&keyname`

 ```
 - name: "MAX BY APP-VERSION"